TYPO3-Documentation/TYPO3CMS-Tutorial-Typoscript45Minutes/Documentation/TypoScriptOverview/WhyTypoScript/Index.rst

 ^^^^^^^^^^^^^^^

 Strictly speaking, TypoScript is a configuration language.
-We cannot program with it, but can configure many aspects of a TYPO3 site very comprehensively.
-With TypoScript, we define the rendering of the website, including navigation, some fixed content, and how individual content elements are rendered on a page.
+We cannot program with it, but can configure a TYPO3 CMS web site in a very comprehensive way.
+With TypoScript, we define the rendering of the web site, including navigation, generic content, and how individual content elements are rendered on a page.

-TYPO3 is a content management system that clearly separates content and design.
-TypoScript is the "glue" that joins these two together again.
+TYPO3 CMS is a content management system that clearly separates content and design.
+TypoScript is the glue that joins these two together again.
-TypoScript reads content which is stored in the database, prepares it for display and then renders it on the frontend.
+TypoScript reads content which is stored in the database, prepares it for display and then renders it in the frontend.

 To render a website, we only need to define what content to display and how it will be rendered.